 (2) A senior officer who is informed by a member of the Police Force of a vehicle impoundment pursuant to subsection (1) is to make enquiries so as to satisfy him or herself in respect of the matters mentioned in section 79(a) and (b) or 79A(a) to (c) about which a member of the Police Force is required to have a suspicion, that there are reasonable grounds for the member to have that suspicion.

-(3) If a senior officer is not satisfied as required by subsection (2) the senior officer and the member of the Police Force are to take measures to ensure that the vehicle is released from impoundment and returned to the vehicle’s licence holder, or if the licence holder is not available, to the driver of the vehicle.
+(3) If a senior officer is not satisfied as required by subsection (2) the senior officer and the member of the Police Force are to take measures to ensure that the vehicle is released from impoundment and returned to the responsible person, or if the responsible person is not available, to the driver of the vehicle.

 [Section 79C inserted by No. 10 of 2004 s.
-13.]
+13; amended by No. 4 of 2007 s.
+31.]

 79D.
 Release of impounded vehicles